a-faraz/nightly-build/README.md

 ---

-Shift-Ninja is a mobile application where Starbucks Employees can go to view shifts, post shifts, or connect with their co-workers.
+Shift-Ninja is a mobile application which Starbucks Employees can use to claim unwanted shifts, post their own shifts, or connect with their co-workers.

 This is the front-end codebase for Shift-Ninja.
 The back-end can be found here [Shift-Server](https://github.com/a-faraz/shift-server)